 1. Preheat the oven to 350F.
-Meanwhile, heat the olive oil and butter in an oven-safe saute pan.
+Meanwhile, heat 1 tablespoon olive oil and butter in an oven-safe saute pan.

 3. Whisk eggs, heavy cream, remaining 1 tsp of salt, and 1/4 tsp black pepper together and pour the mixture directly into the pan over the cooked vegetables.

 4. Place dollops of ricotta throughout the top of the frittata.

 5. Place the pan in the preheated oven for about 8-12 minutes, until the frittata has risen and the center is set (it should still be a little wobbly but not too wobbly).
 In a small bowl mix together the other tablespoon of extra virgin olive with the tablespoon of za’atar and drizzle it on top of the frittata.